 If there’s one thing I’ve appreciated so much on my musical adventure so far, it’s the people who have shone a light for me, along the way.
 It’s not the easiest thing, navigating your way, as an independent artist.
 As with any life dream, there are light and dark moments.
 Unexpected moments of encouragement and help from people in ‘high places’, and moments of plodding on, with just yourself and your dream.
 There are the people who cheer you on, and there are the naysayers.
 Demons, inside and out, that you have to face.

-Which makes it even more heart warming when you meet people who generously help you find your way.
-I think of them as my Lighthouses.
+Which makes it even more heart warming when you meet people who shine a light for you, just when you need it … I think of them as my Lighthouses.
 And that help; that light, also comes in many forms.

 People like you, who cheer me on are my Lighthouses.
 An artist’s dream is made possible, not just by the creativity of the artist, but by the people who really see what it is you are doing, and get it.
-Remembering those people (you!) in moments of doubt, shines a massive light on the sometimes stormy seas of the realities of being an independent artist.
+Remembering those people (you!), shines a massive light on the sometimes stormy seas of the realities of being an independent artist.

 People who have expertise they’ve been happy to share with me are my Lighthouses.
-I’ve been taught how to really sing, how to mine my experiences for a song, how to do basic recording, how to build a website, how to design images, how to use a camera, and edit footage…Sometimes I have hired people to do these things for me, but due to the inevitable lack of budget, a lot of the time, it’s been down to the generosity of people who’ve shown me how.
+I’ve been taught how to really sing, how to mine my experiences for a song, how to do basic recording, how to build a website, how to design images, how to use a camera, and edit footage…Sometimes I have hired people to do these things for me, but due to the inevitable ‘shoe string’ realities of it all, a lot of the time, it’s been down to the generosity of people who’ve shown me how.
 People who have seen me paddling away on my own, and have been generous enough to share their knowledge with me, sometimes for a nominal fee, sometimes in exchange for one of my skills, and sometimes out of pure generosity, has lit me up in ways that I feel so grateful for.